-- Schools providing a programme of study leading to any of the degrees listed in §34.1 above shall establish a School Fitness to Practise Committee the members of which are appointed annually.
-Members shall normally serve for three years. - ii) The Senate shall establish a Senate Fitness to Practise Appeals Committee, the members of which shall be appointed annually.
+- ii) The Senate shall establish a Senate Fitness to Practise Appeals Committee, the members of which shall be appointed annually.
 Members shall normally serve for three years. - iii) Members of staff responsible for managing matters concerning fitness to practise and members of School and Senate Fitness to Practise Committees shall receive an annual briefing. - iv) External members and student members of School and Senate Fitness to Practise Committees shall be given appropriate guidance.

-34.6 Reports
+36.6 Reports